Solvability of Discrete Helmholtz Equations: Regularity of the discrete system matrix

+To finish the poof, we finally show that $(1,-1,1,-1,\mu)^{T}$ for some $\mu \neq 0$ can never be a solution to the homogeneous equations for $k \in \mathbb{R} \setminus \{ 0 \}$.
+Again, similarly as in equation \eqref{singexconstr}, we find that the following equations have to be satisfied:

-\begin{remark} The above example shows that there exist meshes in spatial dimension two, for which unique solvability of the discretized equations does not hold.
+Hence, we find that $\left(a+2c-k^{2}(b-2d)\right) - \mu e = 0$ (first equation) as well as $-\left(a+2c-k^{2}(b-2d)\right) - \mu e = 0$ (second equation), which is only possible for $\mu = 0$, since $e > 0$ for any $k \in \mathbb{R} \setminus \{ 0 \}$. \end{proof} \begin{remark} The above example shows that there exist meshes in spatial dimension two, for which unique solvability of the discretized equations does not hold.
 The constructed solution has an oscillatory behaviour which can not be ruled out by the boundary hat functions.
 More generally, the same arguments hold true if one chooses a regular $2n$ polygon, with another rotated one inside, analogous to the above example. \end{remark}

+{ \begin{remark}[On the magnitude of the critical wave number $k$ in Lemma~\ref{lem:unstablemesh}] Lemma~\ref{lem:unstablemesh} allows to quantify the magnitude of the critical $k_c$ for which a non-trivial solution exists.
+By varying $\alpha$ in \eqref{eq:critical_wavenumber}, the minimal $k_c$ is given by $k_c = \sqrt{6(3+2\sqrt{2})} \approx 5.91$ for the choice $\alpha = 2-\sqrt{2}$.
+In Figure~\ref{fig:alpha_vs_k_plots} (left) we visualize the behaviour of $k_c$ in dependence of $\alpha$.
+Furthermore, we present the reciprocal of the discrete inf-sup constant (see Section~\ref{SecMeshEnrichment} for further detail) for three different values of $\alpha$, see Figure~\ref{fig:alpha_vs_k_plots} (right).
+The singularities corresponding to the critical wave number $k_c$ can be observed in the plot.